|Policy #:||REHAB.00003||Current Effective Date:||06/28/2016|

-Hippotherapy, also referred to as equine movement therapy, is a form of therapeutic horseback riding, and has been proposed as a type of physical therapy for individuals with impaired walking related to spastic cerebral palsy and other motor dysfunctions.
+This document addresses hippotherapy, also referred to as equine movement therapy, which has been proposed as a type of physical, occupational, or speech and language therapy.
+This treatment strategy utilizes equine movement for individuals with impaired movement related to autism spectrum disorders, spastic cerebral palsy and other motor dysfunctions.

 Investigational and Not Medically Necessary:

 Hippotherapy is considered investigational and not medically necessary in all cases.

 There is insufficient scientific data in the peer-reviewed medical literature to support the effectiveness of hippotherapy for any indication, including but not limited to the treatment of individuals with autism spectrum disorders, cerebral palsy or other motor dysfunction such as arthritis, multiple sclerosis, head injury, and stroke.